-recent scoping review of 21 quantitative studies (Grumley Traynor & Rydon-Grange, 2023, manuscript in preparation) identified 102 potential correlates and predictors of police help-seeking attitudes. : past help-seeking, , and having a mental health diagnosis were all associated with more positive attitudes, while current PTSD symptoms were associated with more negative attitudes.
+A recent scoping review of 21 quantitative studies (Grumley Traynor & Rydon-Grange, 2023, manuscript in preparation) identified 102 potential correlates and predictors of police help-seeking attitudes.
+Four factors appeared consistent across two or more studies: past help-seeking, service availability, and having a mental health diagnosis were all associated with more positive attitudes, while current PTSD symptoms were associated with more negative attitudes.
+Of these factors, a recent theoretical model of psychological help-seeking (McLaren et al., 2023) only explicitly acknowledges past help-seeking.
+However, the other factors are easily incorporated.
+For example, the model references the importance of help-seeking self-efficacy, which may be increased by service availability and decreased by PTSD symptoms.
+Similarly, diagnoses may indirectly influence help-seeking by increasing individuals’ self-identification of having difficulties.